qCella

 VAULT GmbH, founded in 2016 and based in Bassersdorf, Switzerland, specializes in designing, manufacturing, and selling luxury mechanical watches.
 The company is known for its unique timepieces that draw inspiration from the classic bank vault, featuring an autonomous rotary movement.
 VAULT focuses on creating bespoke watches that aim to redefine traditional mechanical timekeeping, blending innovative design with high-quality craftsmanship.

-Darix specializes in developing augmented reality applications and smart glasses aimed at enhancing visibility in challenging environments, such as dark or smoky conditions.
-The company's innovative thermal vision technology integrates various sensors, thermal cameras, and 3D scanners with cloud-based resources, including IoT sensors.
-This combination enables professionals, particularly firefighters and technicians, to gain a clearer understanding of their surroundings and effectively tackle complex tasks on-site.
-Through its focus on augmented reality, Darix aims to improve operational efficiency and safety for its users.
+Darix specializes in developing augmented reality applications and smart glasses tailored for professional use.
+The company focuses on enhancing visibility in challenging conditions, such as dark and smoky environments, through its advanced thermal vision technology.
+By integrating a variety of sensors, thermal cameras, and 3D scanners with cloud-based resources like IoT sensors, Darix equips firefighters and technicians with tools to gain a clearer understanding of their surroundings and effectively tackle complex tasks in the field.

 VAULT GmbH, founded in 2016 and based in Bassersdorf, Switzerland, specializes in designing, manufacturing, and selling luxury mechanical watches.
 The company is known for its unique timepieces that draw inspiration from the classic bank vault, featuring an autonomous rotary movement.
 VAULT focuses on creating bespoke watches that aim to redefine traditional mechanical timekeeping, blending innovative design with high-quality craftsmanship.

-Darix specializes in developing augmented reality applications and smart glasses aimed at enhancing visibility in challenging environments, such as dark or smoky conditions.
-The company's innovative thermal vision technology integrates various sensors, thermal cameras, and 3D scanners with cloud-based resources, including IoT sensors.
-This combination enables professionals, particularly firefighters and technicians, to gain a clearer understanding of their surroundings and effectively tackle complex tasks on-site.
-Through its focus on augmented reality, Darix aims to improve operational efficiency and safety for its users.
+Darix specializes in developing augmented reality applications and smart glasses tailored for professional use.
+The company focuses on enhancing visibility in challenging conditions, such as dark and smoky environments, through its advanced thermal vision technology.
+By integrating a variety of sensors, thermal cameras, and 3D scanners with cloud-based resources like IoT sensors, Darix equips firefighters and technicians with tools to gain a clearer understanding of their surroundings and effectively tackle complex tasks in the field.

 Ava